mikhailantoshkin/resume/content/resume.md

 ## About

 Hello, my name is Mikhail, and I'm a Python backend software developer who also happens to be writing some Rust.
 You can find links to my socials in the bottom right corner of the page.
+This resume is also available in [pdf](resume/resume.pdf).

 ## Experience